James X. Zhan

 James X. Zhan has been Director of Investment and Enterprise at the United Nations Conference on Trade and Development (UNCTAD) since 2009.
 He also leads the preparation of the annual World Investment Report.

-Dr. Zhan has expertise in trade, investment and development strategies.
+Zhan has expertise in trade, investment and development strategies.
 He has directed extensive research and analysis on key emerging issues; facilitated the formulation of outcomes at various summits (e.g. UN, G20, ACP, APEC, ASEAN, BRICS, Commonwealth); and provided technical assistance to governments and institutions (including cabinets) in over 160 countries.